jwoLondon/adventOfCode/aoc.md

     ( List.take n xs, List.drop n xs )
 ```

 Set the value of a list item at the given position.
 If the position is larger than the list length, the value is appended to the end of the list.

-Note, for algorithms that do a lot of setting values at arbitrary positions, consider the more efficient `Array` or `Deque` structures.
+But note, for algorithms that do a lot of setting values at arbitrary positions, consider the more efficient `Array` or `Deque` structures.

 ```elm {l}
 setListAt : Int -> a -> List a -> List a